ArgoCanada/argoFloats/cran-comments.md

 5. The plotting functions now use on.exit() to reset par() values, so that the user's values for par("mar"), etc., are not altered by the plot() call.

-6. Examples and vignettes reset par() values to their initial state.
-(Seyer also commented on options(), but the package does not set those, except in tests, where setting and checking is part of the test.)